joakim/calendar/README.md

   - Agriculture (seasonal, follows natural cycles)
   - Business (evenly divided, flexible scheduling)
 - Division of the year into 8 and grouping of days into 9 makes it easy to learn and visualize
-- Grouping of days into 3 * 3 is a very [interesting and powerful idea](https://www.hermetic.ch/cal_stud/ltc/ltc.htm#advantages) by Peter Meyer
+- Grouping of days into 3 * 3 is a very [interesting and powerful idea][3] by Peter Meyer

 ## Definition

 ### New Year

 > The calendar year begins at the midnight closest to the instant of the northward equinox.
 Consequently, if the northward equinox falls before solar noon on a particular day, then that day is the first day of the year.
-If the northward equinox occurs after solar noon, the following day begins the calendar year.
+If the northward equinox occurs after solar noon, the following day begins the calendar year. ([Heydari-Malayeri, 2004][1])

-- Solar noon may either be calculated for the prime meridian ([Meeus, 2002](https://www.willbell.com/math/moremorsels.HTM)) or observed locally with a [sundial](https://en.wikipedia.org/wiki/Sundial)
+- This may be calculated for the prime meridian ([Meeus, 2002][4]) or observed locally (even with a [sundial](https://en.wikipedia.org/wiki/Sundial))
   - Calculations should be based on the instant of the northward equinox at the prime meridian <sup>[[3](#notes)]</sup>
-- Local new year can then be easily calculated from this UTC instant using time zone offsets
+  - Local new year is then easily calculated from this instant using UTC time zone offsets
 - The exact local instant of the northward equinox may be announced and celebrated <sup>[[4](#notes)]</sup>
-- Intercalation (leap years) follows the same rules as the Iranian calendar (see [Heydari-Malayeri, 2004](http://aramis.obspm.fr/~heydari/divers/ir-cal-eng.html))
+- Intercalation (leap years) follows the same rules as the Iranian calendar ([Heydari-Malayeri, 2004][1])

 ### Units